Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields: Results and Discussion

 Figure~\ref{fig:asymmetry}(a) shows the two-dimensional plots of $\alpha(E_\text{kin}, \Delta\phi)$ of the OCS$^+$ channel.
 The asymmetry parameter shows a $2\pi$-oscillatory behavior depending on $\Delta \phi$.
 In addition, the asymmetry parameter flips at the kinetic energy of \SI{8}{\eV} at $\Delta \phi = 0$.
-These $\Delta\phi$ and $E_\text{kin}$ dependencies can be qualitatively explained on the basis of a semi-classical picture of a tunneling electron in alternating electric fields.

-The $2\pi$-oscillatory behavior depending on $\Delta\phi$ can be explained with a vector potential.
-After the tunneling ionization, the electron is accelerated by the alternating electric fields.
-Under the assumptions that the initial momentum is zero and the effects of the Coulomb force is negligible, the final momentum of the tunneling electron $\mathbf{p}_f$ generated at the ionization time of $t_i$ can be given as the vector potential,
+The $2\pi$-oscillatory behavior depending on $\Delta\phi$ can be explained by a semi-classical picture of a tunneling electron in alternating electric fields.
+Under the assumptions that the initial momentum is zero and the effects of the Coulomb interaction are negligible, the final momentum of the tunneling electron $\mathbf{p}_f$ generated at the ionization time of $t_i$ is obtained by solving Newton's equation of motion,